 Foreigner as a board member and shareholder of a Polish company.
 Due to dynamic business development and freedom of relocation foreigners more and more often become shareholders and board members of Polish companies.
 If a foreigner intends to cooperate professionally with a Polish company for a longer period of time, it will be necessary for him or her to obtain a temporary residence permit as well as a permit for conducting business activity.

-Foreigner as a board member and shareholder of a Polish company – who can be granted a residence permit for the purpose of running a business?
+Who can be granted a residence permit for the purpose of running a business?

 Firstly, it should be emphasized that citizens of the European Union member states are released from the obligation to obtain such permit.
 This also applies to citizens of the Swiss Confederation or of the countries that are parties to the Agreement on the European Economic Area.
 The requirement also does not concern citizens of the European Free Trade Association (EFTA) member states.